bihealth/sodar-core/docs/source/major_changes.rst

 System Prerequisites
 --------------------

+Django Version
     The minimum Django version has been bumped to v4.2.16.
+Celery Support
+    It is recommended to install the ``python3.11-gdbm`` package (or equivalent for the Python version in use) to ensure full compatibility of the current Celery implementation.

 v1.0.1 (2024-08-08)